Fear not. 2:10-11

 Take note of the text.
 A Savior is born, someone to rescue us from fear.
 Yes, someone to rescue us from the fear of danger, insignificance and change.
 Consider how Biblical truth confronts fear:

-ii] Insignificance.
 "Fear not, I am with you.
 Do not be dismayed for I am your God."
 Isaiah.41:10.
-We may be regarded by many as of little value.
-We may have a low self esteem.
+Some may regard us as of little value.
+We may have low self esteem.
 There may be times when we curl up in the face of personal affront.
-Yet if Jesus regards us as his, if he has moved toward us, then we have become the most significant creature upon this earth.
+Yet, if Jesus regards us as his, if he has moved toward us, then we have become the most significant creature upon this earth.
 This truth confounds the fear of insignificance.

 "The very hairs of your head are numbered.
 Fear not therefore, You are of more value than many sparrows".
 Math.10:30-31.
 The circumstances of life may ebb and flow, but God's hand will never leave us.
 He is involved in the intimate details of life, he cries with us, he rejoices with us.
 This truth confounds the fear of change.